praveennani384/tech-articles-scraper/README.md

 ## Overview

 The **Tech Articles Scraper** is a Python-based web scraping project that utilizes Selenium to extract data from a series of static HTML pages.
-This project showcases the ability to automate the extraction of valuable information such as article titles, authors, publication dates, summaries, tags, and contact details.
+This project showcases the ability to automate the extraction of valuable information such as article titles, authors, publication dates, summaries, tags.

 ## Features